hashicorp/terraform-website/content/source/docs/enterprise-beta/private/config.html.md

-The `Configure Acceptance Tests`, `Configure Acceptance Test GitHub`, `Verify`, and `Complete` steps are no longer used and will be removed in a future version of TFE.
+The `Configure Acceptance Tests`, `Configure Acceptance Test GitHub`, `Verify`, and `Complete` steps are no longer used and will be removed in a future version of pTFE.

 After configuring your git provider, you are finished with the System Configuration section and should move on to Team Setup.

 ## Team Setup

-TFE models Packer and Terraform projects as Builds and Environments, respectively.
+pTFE models Packer and Terraform projects as Builds and Environments, respectively.

-TFE models user access via Organizations, Teams, and Users.
+pTFE models user access via Organizations, Teams, and Users.
 An organization contains one or more teams, and a team contains one or more users.
 Additionally, each user has a corresponding organization that can be used to share personal projects with other users.